tbatty7/webclientoauth2/README.md

 ### To Do:

 - I need to do more testing to confirm I can pass properties to bootRun
-- Refactor SecureWebClientIntegrationTest to have a seperate MockWebServer for the Auth server
+- Refactor SecureWebClientIntegrationTest to have a separate MockWebServer for the Auth server

 ### Done: